axis-cash/mine-pool/README.md

 * Support for HTTP and Stratum mining
 * Detailed block stats with luck percentage and full reward
-* Failover gaxis instances: gaxis high availability built in
+* Failover gero instances: gero high availability built in
 * Modern beautiful Ember.js frontend
 * Separate stats for workers: can highlight timed-out workers so miners can perform maintenance of rigs
 * JSON-API for stats